aradi/fypp/docs/fypp.rst

 The project is `hosted on bitbucket <http://bitbucket.org/aradi/fypp>`_ with documentation available on `readthedocs.org
 <http://fypp.readthedocs.org>`_.
-FYPP is released under the *BSD 2-clause
+Fypp is released under the *BSD 2-clause
 license*.

-This document describes FYPP Version 1.0.
+This document describes Fypp Version 1.0.

 Features
 ========

-Below you find a summary over FYPPs main features.
+Below you find a summary over Fypps main features.
 Each of them is described in more detail in individual sections further down.

 * Definition and evaluation of preprocessor variables::